FusionAuth/fusionauth-site/_drafts/storing-user-data.md

 ## Configure the Backend

 We also need to add an API key for our app, or verify that one is already setup.
-Log in to the <a href="http://localhost:9011/login?loginId=admin@fusionauth.io" >sandbox backend UI</a>, using the following credentials:
+Log into the <a href="http://localhost:9011/login?loginId=admin@fusionauth.io" >sandbox backend UI</a>, using the following credentials:

 ```
 username: admin@fusionauth.io